The Big Picture: Careers in Corporate Impact

 - Employees working in marketing and brand management can employ market research techniques to understand stakeholder needs that inform corporate impact activities, and develop new ways of communicating about the value their companies deliver, both internally and externally.

-Many government agencies have also started building their own corporate impact-related initiatives and departments, often in their international development branches such as USAID.
-Working on policy or in a public-private partnership with a corporation also offers opportunities to make a corporate impact from a vantage point in government.
+Many government agencies have also started building their own social impact-related initiatives and departments, often in their international development branches such as USAID.
+Working on policy or in a public-private partnership with a corporation also offers opportunities to make a positive social impact from the public sector’s perspective.